Animiral/go-strength-model/README.md

 # Training

 Using the dataset as prepared above, we can train the strength model on it – either from scratch, or by loading an existing model file.
-The strength model is implemented as a modification to KataGo, the C++ program.
-Note that KataGo, apart from its main program, also consists of Python scripts which are used to train the KataGo model itself.
-We disregard these training programs, as our training is implemented entirely in C++.
+The strength model is implemented in Python using PyTorch.
+It requires that the input game(s) are preprocessed through the KataGo network to obtain the strength model input features for every move.
+TODO: unify this process in one script

 ## Labeling Games